jebaird/jebaird.github.com/_posts/2014-02-14-chromecast-style-windows7-sidebar-gadgets.md

 You can download the *.gadget files [here](/media/2014-02-14-chromecast-style-windows7-sidebar-gadgets/chromecast-style-windows7-gadgets.zip).

-If you have node installed you can clone / download the repo and run `npm install` then `grunt copy` then and the gadget to your desktop like another other gadget.
+If you have node installed you can clone / download the repo and run `npm install` then `grunt copy`.
+Now add the gadget to your desktop.

 This is the best way to insure you have the latest version(s).